 It sounds a little dramatic, but for me, crab meat equals good times with the people I love the most!

-So, why not increase these great feelings of joy by creating delicious crab recipes that can be enjoyed all year long?
+So, why not increase these great feelings of joy by creating delicious lump crab meat recipes that can be enjoyed all year long?

 And being that my entire website ranks pretty darn well for “cream of crab soup”, I knew I had to add to my crab recipe toolbox!

-So without further ado, here are links to 6 decadent crab recipes from Maryland (and me!) with love!
+So without further ado, here are links to 8 amazing lump crab meat recipes from Maryland (and me!) with love!

 1. Maryland’s Grand Prize Cream of Crab Soup Recipe